evilmartians/liquor/doc/language-spec.md

 In the _for..in_ form, this tag invokes _code_ with _var_ bound to each element of _list_ sequentally.
 If _list_ is not a *Tuple*, a runtime error condition is signaled.

 In the _for..from..to_ form, this tag invokes _code_ with _var_ bound to each integer between _lower-limit_ and _upper-limit_, inclusive.
 If _lower-limit_ or _upper-limit_ is not an *Integer*, a [runtime error condition] is signaled.

+The _for_ tag itself evaluates to the concatenation of values its _code_ has evaluated to.

 #### 6.1.2 if